ijmeals/maybe96/README.md

 better for certain jobs or task than others though you cannot have this world

-without the other languages even if you personally only prefer to work or use or apply
+without the other languages even if you personally only prefer to work, use or apply

 a certain one